shivamsince0502/vitae.ai/README.md

-# LaTeXpert - AI-Powered Resume Builder
+# Resume-AI-LaTeX

-LaTeXpert is a modern, AI-powered resume builder that helps professionals create beautiful, ATS-friendly resumes using LaTeX technology.
-Built with Next.js 14 and TypeScript, it offers an intuitive interface while leveraging the power of AI to enhance resume content.
+An AI-powered resume builder that generates professional LaTeX resumes with real-time preview and editing capabilities.
+The application allows users to either upload their existing resume or fill out a form, and then uses AI to generate a beautifully formatted LaTeX resume with multiple template options.

 ## 🌟 Features

-- **AI-Powered Content Enhancement**: Get smart suggestions to improve your resume content
+- **Multiple Input Methods**: Upload existing resume (PDF/DOCX) or fill out a structured form
-- **LaTeX-Based PDF Generation**: Professional, perfectly formatted resumes
+- **AI-Powered Content Generation**: Automatically converts raw resume text into professional LaTeX format
-- **Multi-Step Form Interface**: Easy-to-use, intuitive resume creation process
+- **Multiple LaTeX Templates**: Choose from Professional, Modern, Academic, and Creative templates
-- **Real-Time Preview**: See your changes instantly
+- **Real-Time LaTeX Editor**: Built-in Monaco editor with LaTeX syntax highlighting
-- **ATS-Friendly**: Ensures your resume passes Applicant Tracking Systems
+- **Live PDF Preview**: Instantly see how your resume looks as you make changes
-- **Dark Mode Support**: Comfortable editing experience
+- **ATS-Friendly Output**: Ensures your resume is readable by Applicant Tracking Systems
-- **Responsive Design**: Works on all devices
+- **One-Click Download**: Easily download your resume as a PDF

 ## 🚀 Tech Stack